 - Trucking defect or malfunction – Trucking manufacturers should issue recalls when there is evidence to suggest that their product presents a significant danger.
 Defective trucking parts can result in fires, tire blowouts, bolt failures, and explosions.

-Victims of trucking accidents often sustain serious and life-threatening injuries, due to the violent forces in these collisions.
+Victims of trucking accidents in Colorado often sustain serious and life-threatening injuries due to the violent forces in these collisions.
 Even low-speed trucking accidents can cause complicated and critical injuries to passenger vehicle occupants, pedestrians, and bicyclists on the road.

-- Traumatic brain injuries – Traumatic brain injuries can cause permanent impairment and disability,and in some cases death.
+- Traumatic brain injuries – Traumatic brain injuries can cause permanent impairment and disability (and in some cases even death).
 Victims who sustain a serious brain injury may be unable to work in their chosen profession, unable to enjoy their hobbies and lifestyle, and may even require daily assistance with basic care.

 - Spinal cord injuries – Spinal cord injuries can result in permanent and complete paralysis.
 Victims may have difficulty walking, talking, breathing, and controlling their bodily functions.
 They may suffer from excruciating and debilitating nerve pain, numbness, and loss of motor control.

 - Disfigurement – Trucking accidents are often catastrophic and accident victims may sustain serious abrasions, burns, and lacerations that can result in permanent disfigurement.
 These injuries may require numerous skin grafts, reconstructive surgeries, and therapies to heal, thus placing an increased financial burden on accident victims and their families.